jhogan/core/STYLE.md

 ### Justification
 The framework has a lot of classes that will be used to created the logic for a given module.
-Using the simple `import` method reduces the risk of nameing collision.
+Using the simple `import` method reduces the risk of name collision.
 For example, there is currently an `item` class in 8 different modules:

     import budget